Surveillance camera on a pole, blue sky.

 RTSP = 554

-The above are examples of default port assignments.
-Port assignments ‘can’ be changed to accommodate ISP port restrictions and/or rules as defined by your network administrator, etc.
+The above are examples of port assignments.
+Port assignments' can't be changed to accommodate ISP port restrictions and/or rules as defined by your network administrator, etc.

-[EXAMPLE: Port 80, the default HTTP port, is frequently changed to another value.]
+[EXAMPLE: Port 80, the HTTP port, is frequently changed to another value]

 In some instances, you can allow the local DHCP server to assign the recorder an IPv4 address, then disable DHCP on the recorder.
 This will assign the DHCP-issued IPv4 address statically.
 [NOTE: This method of assigning an IPv4 address to a recorder should be considered a ‘shortcut’ and is not appropriate for all situations.]
 In most instances, your local IT/Network Administrator will provide a private IPv4 address for the recorder.
 This IPv4 address is the address to which you will be forwarding your ports.